Key takeaways:

 High video quality is essential for identifying details like faces, license plates, and other critical information.
 Look for cameras with at least 1080p resolution for clear, detailed footage.
 If you require even finer details, consider cameras with 4K resolution.

-Keep in mind that higher resolution requires more storage space and better internet connectivity, so balance your needs accordingly.
-Not to mention, higher resolution cameras will cost more.
+Remember that higher resolution requires more storage space and better internet connectivity, so balance your needs accordingly.
+Also, higher resolution cameras will cost more.

 Connectivity